I Love L.A.

-"I Love L.A." is a song by Randy Newman.
+"I Love L.A." is a song by the American singer Randy Newman.
 It was originally released on his 1983 album Trouble in Paradise.
 The song is about Los Angeles, California, and its hook is its title, repeated, each time followed by an enthusiastic crowd cheering, "We love it!"
+The video for the song shows Newman and model Laura Howard driving around Los Angeles in a convertible.

 Writing and recording

-Following the release of his sixth album Born Again (1979), Newman heavily procrastinated writing songs for a follow-up album, and spent a good portion of the next four years relaxing at home with his family.
+Following the release of his sixth album Born Again (1979), Newman procrastinated writing songs for a follow-up album, and spent a good portion of the next four years relaxing at home with his family.
 Newman jokingly noted that because he often lounged by the pool, the gardener had to water around him.
 To counter this lackadaisical lifestyle, Newman rented a recording studio in Los Angeles in 1983, which did not have any telephones to distract him.
 In this studio Newman recorded a song called "Something to Sing About", in which the narrator arrogantly boasts about the suburban opulence around him.
 Album producer Lenny Waronker disliked "Something to Sing About" and opted not to include it on the singer's upcoming album.

 Although "Something to Sing About" was not used, the song's message of delusion and arrogance served as an inspiration for "I Love L.A."
 Another source of inspiration came from a conversation Newman had with Eagles drummer Don Henley while on an airplane.
 Henley told him that he could no longer afford to charter Learjets, to which Newman sarcastically responded: "Jesus that's tough...you can't live on a million a year anymore".
 During the same flight, Henley suggested Newman should write a song about Los Angeles, as he was a native of the city.
 This conversation, as well as "Something to Sing About", not only served as the inspiration for "I Love L.A.", but also the themes of hedonism and disillusion found in the song's parent album Trouble in Paradise.

 "I Love L.A." and the rest of the songs from Trouble in Paradise were recorded at Warner Bros.
 Recording Studios in Hollywood, with producers Waronker and Russ Titelman.
 Mark Linett served as the audio and mixing engineer, while Bobby Hata was the audio master.
 Several members of the rock band Toto provided groove instrumentation, and Waddy Wachtel played the rhythm guitar.